Photobiomodulation relief for neck pain

 BRIEF SUMMARY OF LASER STUDIES REVIEWED FOR THE LANCET:

-This establishes LLLT as an evidence based treatment for neck pain.
-It is at least equivalent to and probably better than other accepted medical treatments for neck pain
+This establishes PBM as an evidence based treatment for neck pain.
+It is at least equivalent to and probably better than other accepted medical treatments for neck pain.

-WHAT IS LLLT AND HOW DOES IT WORK ON NECK PAIN:
+WHAT IS PBM AND HOW DOES IT WORK ON NECK PAIN:

 A gentle beam of laser light can stimulate cells to repair tissues, reduce inflammation and inhibit pain fibres to reduce pain.
 The application of specific wavelengths of red or near infrared laser or LED light on acute injuries and degenerative conditions relieves pain and improves healing.
 There are two main mechanisms: